Edgewood Manor: Architecture

 Architect Stephen Warder Ford designed the home per a commission from Haze Morgan, who wanted it as a residence.
 It was completed in 1914.
 The name reflects its construction by day labor at the edge of the woods.
 Edgewood Manor is a buff brick 2½ story Craftsman home capped by a medium tiled hip roof with one hipped-roof dormer on the west side with three chimneys extending above the roofline.
 Edgewood Manor is eligible for listing in the National Register under Criterion C: Architecture as an outstanding example of an architect-designed Craftsman-style residence.
 The period of significance is 1914, which was the year construction was complete.
-Edgewood Manor has managed to maintain all of its original character and design elements with only minor later changes.
+Edgewood Manor has retains its original character and design elements with only minor later changes.

 Grounds

 The estate includes many trees dating from the 1920s, including Pin Oaks, Butternuts, several Species of Pines, Hawthornes, Beech, large rhododendron, one Native American chestnut that is a grand specimen from the days before blight.
 Two of these trees are registered state and national champions.
-There is also a Koi pond.